.jpg)

-Stress is a normal part of life unless it begins to interfere with our day-to-day life and ability to reach our goals.
+Stress is a normal part of life, but when it begins to interfere with daily functioning, relationships, or a sense of well-being, it may be time for support.
 There are three levels of stress: positive stress, tolerable stress, and toxic stress.
 Positive stress is a mild level of stress, the kind we experience when going to a job interview or meeting a deadline at work.
 Tolerable stress is a more intense level of stress brought on by a big life change, such as moving to a new neighborhood.
 During a period of positive and tolerable stress, our bodies can return to normal after the stressful event is over, especially with a good support system.
-Toxic stress is when stressful events are ongoing.
-The stress response can stay active for too long, hurting our bodies and brains.
+Toxic stress occurs when stressful events are ongoing.
+The stress response can stay active for too long, hurting our body, brain, and spirit.

 Common Symptoms